nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       * |preconfigured_build_types|

 nRF52832 Desktop Mouse (nrf52dmouse_nrf52832) and nRF52810 Desktop Mouse (nrf52810dmouse_nrf52810)
-      * Both boards are meant for the project-specific hardware and are defined in ``nrf/boards/arm/nrf52dmouse_nrf52832`` and ``nrf/boards/arm/nrf52810dmouse_nrf52810``, respectively.
+      * Both reference designs are meant for the project-specific hardware and are defined in :file:`nrf/boards/arm/nrf52dmouse_nrf52832` and :file:`nrf/boards/arm/nrf52810dmouse_nrf52810`, respectively.
       * The application is configured to act as a mouse.
-      * Only the Bluetooth Low Energy transport is enabled.
+      * Only the Bluetooth LE transport is enabled.
         Bluetooth uses Zephyr's software link layer.
       * There is no configuration with bootloader available.